wdporter/i-am-that-vuepress/48-awareness-is-free/readme.md

 As long as people are as they are, the world must be as it is.
 I am doing my part in trying to help people to know themselves as the only cause of their own misery.
 In that sense I am a useful man.
-But what I am in myself, what is my normal state cannot be expressed in terms of social consciousness and usefulness.
+But what I am in myself, what my normal state is cannot be expressed in terms of social consciousness and usefulness.

 I may talk about it, use metaphors or parables, but I am acutely aware that it is just not so.
-Not that it cannot be experienced.
-It is experiencing itself!
+Not that it cannot be experienced — it is experiencing itself!
 But it cannot be described in the terms of a mind that must separate and oppose in order to know.

 The world is like a sheet of paper on which something is typed.
-The reading and the meaning will vary with the reader, but the paper is the common factor, always present, rarely perceived.
+The reading and the meaning will vary with the reader, but the paper is the common factor — always present, rarely perceived.
 When the ribbon is removed, typing leaves no trace on the paper.
-So is my mind — the impressions keep on coming, but no trace is left.
+This is how my mind is — the impressions keep on coming, but no trace is left.

 **Q:**&ensp;Why do you sit here talking to people?
 What is your real motive?

 **M:**&ensp;No motive.
 You say I must have a motive.
-I am not sitting here, nor talking: no need to search for motives.
+I am not sitting here, nor talking; no need to search for motives.
 Don’t confuse me with the body.
 I have no work to do, no duties to perform.
 That part of me which you may call God will look after the world.
-This world of yours, that so much needs looking after, lives and moves in your mind.
+This world of yours that needs so much looking after lives and moves in your mind.
-Delve into it, you will find your answers there and there only.
+Delve into it you will find your answers there and there only.
 Where else do you expect them to come from?
-Outside your consciousness does anything exist?
+Outside your consciousness, does anything exist?

 **Q:**&ensp;It may exist without my ever knowing it.

 **M:**&ensp;What kind of existence would it be?
 Can beïng be divorced from knowing?
 All beïng, like all knowing, relates to you.
-A thing is because you know it to be either in your experience or in your beïng.
+A thing is because you know it to be, either in your experience or in your beïng.
-Your body and your mind exist as long as you believe so.
+Your body and your mind exist as long as you believe they do.
 Cease to think that they are yours and they will just dissolve.
-By all means let your body and mind function, but do not let them limit you.
+By all means, let your body and mind function but do not let them limit you.
 If you notice imperfections, just keep on noticing: your very giving attention to them will set your heart and mind and body right.

 **Q:**&ensp;Can I cure myself of a serious illness by merely taking cognisance of it?